Mortgage Prepayment: Escape Mortgage Penalties And Charges

 Closed-term mortgages cannot be renegotiated, prepaid, or refinanced before the end of the term without prepayment charges.
 However, most closed mortgages have prepayment privileges, allowing you to prepay 10% to 20% of the mortgage balance each year.

-Overall, the main advantage of closed-term mortgages is their lower mortgage rates compared to open-term mortgages.
+Overall, the main advantage of closed-term mortgages is their lower mortgage rates than open-term ones.

 Learn More About Closed-Term and Open-Term Mortgages

-A variable-rate mortgage is a type of mortgage where the interest rate changes over time, usually based on a predetermined index.
+A variable-rate mortgage is where the interest rate changes over time, usually based on a predetermined index.

 Mortgages with variable interest rates can help you take advantage of changing or fluctuating interest rates.